tomeshnet/p2p-internet-workshop/module-5.md

 Q & A about sharing broken internet experiences, understanding failure points and why we measure
   * How would you be affected if the internet went down at home?
-    - Do you have alternate sources to conntect to the internet (i.e. cellphone/LTE)?
+    - Do you have alternate sources to connect to the internet (i.e. cellphone/LTE)?
     - Do you wait for a user to complain that the internet is down or can you be instantly notified by monitoring your network?
   * Have you ever had internet issues that were not complete outages?
     - Packet losses, poor signal quality, how much load time can you tolerate
-    - What are the most popular services on your networt?
-How many users are accessing it and what is the available bandwidth
+    - What are the most popular services on your network?
+How many users are accessing it and what is the available bandwidth?
     - Do you need to setup additional nodes to offload bandwidth if a current node is over taxed with traffic?
     - Who are the heaviest users?
 Do you need to introduce bandwidth metering?
 How do you prioritize bandwidth and users?
     - Does network traffic change throughout the day?